TawannaWillis/osticket-prereqs/README.md

 </p>
 </p>

 Congratulations—osTicket is now installed!
 But before you start using it, we need to do a little cleanup.
-First, go to C:\inetpub\wwwroot\osTicket and delete the setup folder.
-Then, head back to C:\inetpub\wwwroot\osTicket\include and adjust the permissions on the ost-config.php file.
+First, go to "C:\inetpub\wwwroot\osTicket" and delete the setup folder.
+Then, head back to "C:\inetpub\wwwroot\osTicket\include" and adjust the permissions on the "ost-config.php" file.
 It’s time to tighten things up: remove the full access permissions for "Everyone" and switch it to "Read" only.
 This will keep your setup secure as you start using osTicket.